dottxt-ai/outlines/docs/cookbook/receipt-digitization.md

 ## Define the output structure

 We'll define a Pydantic model to describe the data we want to extract from the image.

-After processing the image, the LLM will output data in this format -- in this case, we'll have a list of items, a store name, address, and so on.
+In our case, we want to extract the following information:

+- The store name
+- The store address
+- The store number
+- A list of items, including the name, quantity, price per unit, and total price
+- The tax
+- The total
+- The date
+- The payment method

+Most fields are optional, as not all receipts contain all information.

 ```python
 class Item(BaseModel):